Mark Phillips MA MBACP

 If you decide to see me?

-If you were to come into counselling with me, I'd conduct an initial session free of charge to see what issues are being presented.
+If you were to come into counselling with me, I'd conduct an initial session half price to see what issues are being presented.
 If we decide we can work together, we would then meet regularly, at the same time and on the same day each week.

 I would approach your situation looking at two broad aspects: